snakamura/log/drafts/pair_function3.md

      in t2tb t'
 ```

-`State` monad extends `Reader` monad by allowing you to update a state.
-While `Writer` monad allows you only to put a value of `Monoid` and concatenate them, `State` monad allows you to put an arbitrary value.
+`State` monad extends `Reader` monad by allowing you to update its state.
+While `Writer` monad allows you only to append a monoidal value, `State` monad allows you to put an arbitrary value.

 ```
 withState :: (String, Int)